 Lisa found a rather large jar of nutritional yeast (again, one of those health whims in the bulk foods aisle) and has been sprinkling it on top of many things including popcorn and casseroles.
 She finds it adds not only a nutritional punch, but also an interesting, nutty flavor.

 3. Green One More Ingredient

-Every year we pick a different ingredient—something we use regularly but don’t grow on the farm—and see how we can improve its sourcing.
+Every year we identify a different ingredient—something we use regularly but don’t grow on the farm—and see how we can improve its sourcing.
 Ideally, we want to buy local and direct from a farmer or producer or support companies or cooperatives that treat their farmers and workers fairly.

 This year, we’re taking on cooking oil.
-While we’ve been buying organic canola oil from Spectrum (this is important to us, as much canola oil comes from GMO seed), we’ve heard about several Wisconsin-grown, organic sunflower-oil operations, such as Driftless Organics.
+While we’ve bought organic canola oil from Spectrum (this is important to us, as much canola oil comes from GMO seed), we’ve heard about several Wisconsin-grown, organic sunflower-oil operations, such as Driftless Organics.
 Dubbed the “olive oil of the Midwest,” this oil also offers stronger nutritional value by being low in saturated fats with almost no trans fats.

 4. Greens at Every Meal

 Green will also appear more on our plate in 2014.
 Whether it’s fresh romaine lettuce from the summer garden or frozen spinach greens in January, we plan to add something green to every meal.
 Greens, especially kale, add low-calorie and nutritional bulk to your plate (to help offset the effects of the whipped cream and buttery holidays).